jbondAI/pandas-challenge-1/README.md

 # pandas-challenge-1

-Uses Python's Panadas library to dive into datasets from a fictional e-commerce company to analyze data to address real-world questions.
+Demonstrates use of Python's Panadas library to analyze datasets from an e-commerce company to analyze data, support decisions and build insights.

 ## Description

-Uses Pandas library to evaluate e-commerce company dataset to identfy top customers and popular product catagories and to calcuate profits.
+Uses Pandas library to analyze e-commerce dataset to identfy top customers,  popular product catagories and to calcuate profits.

 ### Skills Demonstrated

 The primary skills demonstrated include the ability to:
+* Import and examine data from existing datasets
+* Create, manipulate dataframes for data analysis and presentation
 * Examine, clean, process and extract useful information from large datasets

 ### Dependencies

-Python Modules
-* TBD

 Python Libraries
 * Pandas library

+Related Dataset
+* Resources/client_dataset.csv

 ## Authors